SEEKING THE PERFECT BALANCE...

 With every new machine, Nespresso sets new standards in innovative design.

-The Nespresso machines are characterized by their timeless designs.
+The Nespresso machines are characterised by their timeless designs.

 - Classic Line: sleek and angular lines